Definition of

 Criticisms and disadvantages

-Criticism of outsourcing refers to the precarious working conditions of subcontractors and the destruction of quality jobs in the national economy of the contracting company.
-Although it is never correct to generalize, these and other negative phenomena often occur when a company decides to delegate part of its responsibilities to another.
+Criticism of outsourcing refers to the job insecurity of subcontractors and the destruction of quality jobs in the national economy of the contracting company.
+Although it is never correct to generalize, these and other negative phenomena usually take place when one company decides to delegate part of its responsibilities to another.

-One of the possible disadvantages of this business practice is that the quality of the final product is put at risk due to the lack of communication between the different offices ; in addition, there are potential misunderstandings that often occur between people of different nationalities.
-On the other hand, the different work methodologies can affect the results, either by causing delays or by directly impacting the product .
+One of the possible disadvantages of this business practice is that the quality of the final product is put at risk, due to the lack of communication between the different headquarters ; In addition, there are potential misunderstandings that often occur between people of different nationalities.
+On the other hand, the various work methodologies can impact the results, whether they generate delays or directly impact the product .

 Outsourcing problems

-These problems become evident, for example, when a software development company hires another company abroad to review and correct its programs.
-First of all, it is important to note that there are infinite ways to structure source code, just as each person uses the languages they speak according to their needs and tastes, using or not using filler words, altering the pronunciation of certain sounds, etc.
+These problems are evident, for example, when a software development company hires another, abroad, to review and correct its programs.
+First of all, it is important to point out that there are infinite ways to structure a source code, just as each person uses the languages they speak according to their needs and tastes, using or not using fillers, altering the pronunciation of certain sounds, etc.

-Within the same country or city, a group of fifty people working on a computer development project generates a product with great cultural richness, even though at first glance the code appears indivisible; the presence or absence of annotations (called "comments"), the nomenclature of the variables (which should follow the company's standards, but is not always the case) and the efficiency of each part of the program are some of the points that vary from employee to employee.
+Already within the same country , the same city, a group of fifty people put to work on a computer development project generates a product with great cultural richness, although at first glance the code seems indivisible; the presence or absence of annotations (called "comments"), the nomenclature of the variables (which should follow the company's rules, but this is not always the case) and the efficiency of each part of the program are some of the points that vary from time to time. employee to employee.

-When this code travels thousands of miles and falls into the hands of other people, with another culture , who speak another language and, perhaps, do not understand the original comments, it is expected that the result of their work will not be exactly what the main company expected, unless constant monitoring is carried out and support is offered at all times .
+When this code travels thousands of kilometers and falls into the hands of other people, with another culture , who speak another language and, perhaps, do not understand the original comments, it is to be expected that the result of their work will not be exactly what the company expected. primary, unless constant monitoring is carried out and support is offered at all times .